ChrisCooper0/react-components/README.md

 ### Stack

 - React - A JavaScript library for building user interfaces
+- Storybook - UI tool to develop and view components (Including props) in isolation
 - Styled Components - CSS-in-JS styling.
 Styling is locally scoped to each component file.
 As such, this can be easily changed out for an alternative CSS methodology (CSS/Scss Modules or Tailwind)

 ---